 Q12) Name a few commands which you think are important in SQL for managing the database?

-You can answer this questions based on the commands you have used in your past if you having a bit experience in SQL.
+Ans: You can answer these questions based on the commands you have used in your past if you having a bit of experience in SQL.
 Else, the following commands are there which are widely adopted and are very useful.

 Q13) Name a few important DDL commands present in the SQL?

-They are generally preferred when it comes to defining or changing the structure of a specific database in the shortest possible times due to security and other concerns.
-Some of the commands that can be applied and considered directly for this are as following.
+Ans: They are generally preferred when it comes to defining or changing the structure of a specific database in the shortest possible times due to security and other concerns.
+Some of the commands that can be applied and considered directly for this are as follows.

 Q14) Tell something about the Temp Table?

-It is basically a structure in the SQL that is sued for storing any sort of data that is not permanent or need to be stored for a specific time period.
-Depending on the needs, it is possible to extend the space upto any extend.
-Generally, a limited space is kept reserved as the temp table.
+Ans: It is basically a structure in the SQL that is sued for storing any sort of data that is not permanent or need to be stored for a specific time period.
+Depending on the needs, it is possible to extend the space up to any extend.
+Generally, limited space is kept reserved as the temp table.

 Q15) Name any two commands that are used for the purpose of managing the data present in the database